shawnthomas0507/Medical-Transcriber/README.md

 Contributions are welcome!
 If you have suggestions for improvements or new features, please open an issue or submit a pull request.

+I have a lot of plans for this project.
+It is still in progress :p

   To be continued....